cjordan223/Web-programming-final/README.md

 # Web Programming Final Exam Project

 This project is a web application built using **Node.js** and **Express** for the backend, completed in just 2 hours.
-The project contains all the required logic and received **full marks** along with all the additional **extra credit** (E.C.) requirements.
 The server was taken down after testing, but the full codebase remains available in this repository.

 ## Project Overview